ys7yoo/arduino-lab/lab5/README.md

 Write a pre-lab report by answering the following questions.
 Submit it BEFORE the beginning of the class.
 ```
 Q1.
-Why do we use transistor to control a motor (instead of directly control it)
+Why do we use transistor to control a motor (instead of directly control it)?

+Q2.
+Explain the difference between DC and servo moters.
 ```